Governors in 4 states plan for end to school mask mandates

 “We are not — and I’ve said this many times — going to manage COVID to zero,” the governor said.
 “We have to learn how to live with COVID as we move from a pandemic to an endemic phase of this virus.”

-Connecticut Gov. Ned Lamont, speaking with reporters, said he thinks the state has the tools people safe.

-“What we got to figure out is, how we as a society, we as a state, learn to live with COVID, which hopefully has a diminishing impact upon our state and community for a long time to come.”
-Lamont said.

-Lamont recommended ending the statewide mandate in schools and child care centers on Feb.
-28. New Jersey will roll back the requirement on March 7.
-Delaware Gov. John Carney said his state’s school mask mandate will run through March.
+Connecticut Gov. Ned Lamont recommended ending the statewide mandate in schools and child care centers on Feb.
+28. Delaware Gov. John Carney said his state’s school mask mandate will run through March.

-Oregon’s statewide mask requirement for indoor public places will be lifted no later than the end of March, health officials announced.
-Mask requirements for schools will also be lifted on March 31.
+Oregon’s mask requirements for schools will be lifted March 31.
+The statewide mask requirement for indoor public places will be lifted no later than the end of March, health officials announced.

 Dr. Dean Sidelinger, the state medical officer and epidemiologist, said education and health officials will meet in the coming weeks to revise guidance to “ensure schools can continue operating safely and keep students in class” once the mask rule is lifted.